Josh Bisker – March 2020 (and updated sporadically)

 Rags.
 Old T-shirts make the best rags.
 This is scientific fact.

 Repair stand: Get a cheap, cute, little stand for basic maintenance.
 It will seriously make your life WAY, WAY better.
-This one folds up.
-This one doesn’t.
-If your downtube is abnormally huge, you need this model.
-I have whole separate dissertation about bike repair stands, y’all.
-I have OPINIONS here.
+This coat-hanger style stand is the best for most bikes, but its funny shape might make it hard to store.
+This version folds up, but it’s a little less stable than the rigid one.
+If your bike’s downtube is abnormally huge, though, you need this model.
+And if you want a real-deal big stand, I have whole like, dissertation about bike repair stands down below.
+I have OPINIONS.

-Dropcloth: What beats getting oil and dirt all over your floor, or laying out like, carboard boxes under your bike?
-A cheap, light, durable, dropcloth.
-There’s enough there to double it up or cut it up and save for later.
+Dropcloth: What beats getting oil and dirt all over your floor?
+What’s better than laying out crappy old cardboard boxes under your bike?
+Yes, it’s a cheap, light, durable, dropcloth.
+This one here is big enough to double up or cut up and save half for later.

 Degreaser.
 Get some natural or citrus based degreaser.
 We like Simple Green.
 It comes in a cheap spray bottle, and there’s a “bike” version that must be exactly the same as the normal version, but, you know, marketing!
 Avoid the aerosol kind.
-It’s probably cheapest at a hardware store, if you can go to one safely.
+Degreaser is probably cheapest at a hardware store.

 Hand cleaner.
 You want the citrus + pumice stuff.
 Here’s the best value for the home mechanic.
-(Also, FYI, a reliably great Secret Santa gift idea for bike folks)
+(Also, FYI, it’s a reliably great Secret Santa gift idea for bike folks.)

 Toolbox.
 Storing your tools well will make your whole life feel better.
-We’re not going to recommend a specific toolbox here, but just a note of experience: the big rectangular bucket style toolboxes that you most commonly see will drive you effing crazy if you use your tools often at all.
-To keep your mind intact and make it so you don’t hate using your tools, we recommend that aspiring home mechanics get a toolbox with drawers.
-These can sometimes be expensive, although they’ll last for a hundred years.
+We’re not going to recommend a specific toolbox here, but offer a note of experience: don’t get one of the big rectangular bucket style toolboxes that you most commonly see.
+They will drive you effing crazy if you use your tools often at all.
+To keep your mind intact and make it so you don’t hate using your tools, we advise home mechanics to get a toolbox with drawers.
+Yes, these can sometimes be expensive, but they’ll last for a hundred years and will preserve your sanity.
 Look for a used one on Craigslist or eBay, or splurge.
-OR BETTER YET, get a …

 Add-ons for Mobile Repair or Community Repair Kits